 “Beauty begins where science and art collaborate”, Edgard Varèse, 1936

 Some sonologists concentrate mainly on the practical aspects of electroacoustic music; rather than composing ‘with’ sounds as in instrumental music, they compose the sounds themselves in such a way that they express the form.
 This can be done on the basis of physical principles of sound, on the basis of perception or on the basis of purely compositional motives.
-Other sonologists focus mainly on theoretical research in the field of sonology, resulting in publications or computer programmes.
+Other sonologists focus mainly on theoretical research in the field of sonology, resulting in publications or computer programs.

 Application and enrolment

-Coordinator Institute for Sonology
+Coordinator Institute of Sonology

 tel.: +31 (0)70-315 14 66